viggin/yan-prtools/README.md

 Please see test.m for sample usages.

 Besides, there are three uniform wrappers: ftProc_, classf_, regress_.
-They accept algorithm name strings as inputs and combines the training and test phase.
+They accept algorithm name strings as inputs and combine the training and test phase.

 <br>
 <h2><font color="green">Characteristics</font></h2>